-Charity marketing strategies in 2019 have to be more creative than ever before.
+Charity marketing strategies have to be more creative than ever before.
 There are so many ways of reaching out to an audience now through digital means and print that you’ve got to differentiate yourself in order to stand out from the crowd.

 Newsletters are no different.
 They can be deployed both online (usually via email but also through social media) or printed and sent out to readers directly at their home address.
 Both ways can be incorporated into an effective charity marketing strategy, but you have to nail them for optimum success.
 Here’s how.

 - Checking Your Campaign Goals

 - The Verdict

 Your main campaign goal should guide every step you take.
 And your marketing strategy should follow suit too.
 Your newsletter can be shaped by your campaign goal on a format, content and platform basis.